Ike: Countdown to D-Day

 Ike: Countdown to D-Day is a 2004 American made-for-television historical war drama film originally aired on the American television channel A&E, directed by Robert Harmon and written by Lionel Chetwynd.
-Countdown to D-Day was filmed entirely in New Zealand with the roles of British characters played by New Zealanders; the American roles were played by Americans.
+Countdown to D-Day was filmed entirely in New Zealand.

 The film describes General Eisenhower's stewardship of the role of Supreme Commander of the Allied Expeditionary Forces earmarked to invade western Europe in World War II.
 The film uses Eisenhower as the main focus, presenting the many obstacles that faced him as he presided over a coalition of American, British, and French leaders with different priorities.
 A main theme of the film is the wielding of power and the responsibility that comes with it.

 Plot

 In December 1943, Dwight D. "Ike" Eisenhower discusses the invasion of German-occupied Europe with Prime Minister Winston Churchill.
 Eisenhower threatens to resign as Supreme Commander of SHAEF unless he is given total control of all operations.
 Churchill acquiesces, and Eisenhower plans the invasion with Bernard Montgomery, the ground forces commander, and Omar Bradley commander of the 1st US Army.
 Eisenhower reprimands George S. Patton for making comments to the press minimizing the importance of US allies, reminding him of the slapping incidents earlier in the war.
 Eisenhower confides to his chief of staff Walter Bedell Smith that he thinks Patton doesn't understand why they're fighting the war, but his skill at armoured warfare will be needed once the Allies are ashore.
 Sir Trafford Leigh-Mallory is critical of the plan, suggesting extraordinarily high casualty estimates for the airborne troops if favourable conditions aren't met.

 When German E-Boats attack a convoy during a training exercise off the English coast, nearly a thousand soldiers are lost, along with precious LST landing craft.
 Bradley reports the Ghost Army has successfully deceived the Germans into believing the landings will occur at Pas-de-Calais under Patton's command.
 Believing that the deception will not last, Eisenhower sets the date of invasion for 5 June.